Paul Newe

-Paul Newe (born 20 April 1964 in Dublin) is an Irish former footballer.
+Paul Newe (born 20 April 1964) is an Irish former footballer.

+Career

 Newe began his career at Shamrock Rovers but failed to make a first team appearance.
 He made his League of Ireland debut with Shelbourne on 3 October 1982, and played with the club twice during the 1980s and 1990s, scoring 38 league goals in 116 league appearances.
 Newe also played for Drogheda United, Dundalk FC, Cobh Ramblers, St. Patrick's Athletic, Monaghan United, Longford Town and Limerick F.C.

 While at Flancare Park Newe scored his 100th League of Ireland goal on 13 April 1996 at Cobh Ramblers.